Skip to content

 • Ongoing customer support and regular system updates.

-10. Focus on Sustainability and Ethical Sourcing
+10. Focus on Sustainability & Ethical Sourcing

 Sustainability and ethical sourcing are increasingly important in today’s business landscape, as companies face growing pressure to meet environmental, social, and governance (ESG) goals.
 Your SRM system should provide the tools needed to track supplier adherence to sustainability practices, monitor environmental impact, and ensure compliance with ethical labor standards.
 This not only helps mitigate risk but also strengthens your brand’s reputation and aligns your supply chain with corporate social responsibility (CSR) initiatives.